emhill/151/src/morea/02.OO-intro/grade1.md

 morea_chartjs_labels: '["Rx", "Av", "Sd", "DNF"]'
 morea_chartjs_caption: |

-  An excellent start to the semester!
+  In this exercise, we created a new Java project from scratch in eclipse, printed something, and exported the project & uploaded it to canvas.
+Overall, an excellent start to the semester!

 ---